Amund-Fremming/Ornit.Development/Projects/Ornit.Backend/src/Shared/Image/README.md

 # Setup Guide

 ## Image Processor Client
+Create a storage bucketunder R2 Object Storage > Overview > Create bucket Get your account id under Workers & Pages > Account ID (right side) Then we need to create a token, så on the same paage under account id press Manage Tokens > Create Token > Create Custom Token
+Give the token a name, and add
 1. Create a worker in Cloudflares dashboard under Compute (Workers) > Create > Create Worker
 2. Create a js script for receiving your images
 ```js